craig@blackpagedigital.com

 |

-C. Latta, N. Alvarado, S. S. Adams, S. Burbeck, "An Expressive
+C. Latta, N. Alvarado, S. S. Adams, S. Burbeck, "An

 Society for Artificial Intelligence and the Simulation of Behavior,